 Swiss-EU relations in the field of trade in services

 Switzerland and the European Union (EU) have very close ties in trade in services.
-Switzerland is the EU's second largest trading partner in services, behind the USA and ahead of China.
+Switzerland is the EU's third largest trading partner in services, behind the United Kingdom, the USA and ahead of China.
 For Switzerland, the EU is the most important trading partner for services.

 Trade relations between Switzerland and the EU in services are currently covered in international treaties by the GATS, the Agreement concerning direct insurance and the Bilateral Agreements I (free movement of persons, air transport and land transport).